alexander-zap/reinforcement-learning-framework/README.md

 # Reinforcement Learning Framework

 An easy-to-read Reinforcement Learning (RL) framework.
 Provides standardized interfaces and implementations to various Reinforcement Learning methods and environments.
-Also this is the main place to start your journey with Reinforcement Learning and learn from tutorials and examples.
+Also, this is the main place to start your journey with Reinforcement Learning and learn from tutorials and examples.

 ### Main Features